Table of Contents

 Translators and Interpreters as Cultural Mediators

-Translators and interpreters rely on cultural competence to accurately convey messages between languages and cultures.
-In real-time interpretation, for example, cultural nuances impact how messages are understood by different audiences.
-Advertising slogans, legal documents, and literary works each require culturally appropriate language to resonate with the intended audience.
+Translators and interpreters rely on professional interpreter cultural competence to accurately convey messages between languages and cultures.
+In real-time interpretation, cultural nuances directly impact how messages are understood.

 Cultural Competence in Cross-Cultural Communication